comanezz/the-monkees/README.md

 - The logo was taken from Google Images.
 - Some photos were taken from [Pexels](https://www.pexels.com/), and some were taken from Google Images.
-- Some videos were taken from [Youtube](https://www.youtube.com/results?search_query=themonkees).
+- All videos were taken from [Youtube](https://www.youtube.com/results?search_query=themonkees).
+- All musics were taken from [Code Institute Org](https://github.com/Code-Institute-Org/project-assets/tree/master/stream-1/band-assets/audio).

 ### Acknowledgements

 - I received inspiration for this project from:
-  - [ACDC](https://www.acdc.com/) for the Home page and [Rolling Stones](https://www.rollingstones.com/live/) for the underline hover in the Navbar.
+  - [ACDC](https://www.acdc.com/) for the Home page layout and [Rolling Stones](https://www.rollingstones.com/live/) for the underline hover in the Navbar.

 **This is for educational use.**